defunct-username/Dwarf2DataUtility/readme.txt

 Installation

-To install the Mini Observatory Data Manager, follow these steps:
+To install the Data Manager, follow these steps:

     Ensure Python is installed on your system.
     Clone this repository or download the source code.